xgao0412/the_data_incubator/README.md

 I used FeatureUnion to include the four models output. when fit() is called, the featureunion will train and predict.
 We can end up with 4 features and then put them into a linear regression model.

+## Analyze wikipedia data using MRjob
+This project is using MRjob Python package to perform Mapreduce jobs on Wikipedia data.
+The data was stored in HDFS and parsed using lxml.etree.
+Then the top 100 most frequent words, link statistics, top linked by doublelinks are computed using MRjob.